AntonSk98/Analysis-and-promotion-modeling-of-Russian-universities-in-the-QS-World-Universities-Rankings/README.md

 ![Alt text](./database_structure.PNG)

-There are some screenshots of the web-app belo.
+# There are some screenshots of the web-app below.

 ## Dynamical modeling (client-side view)